microsoft/fluentui/packages/office-ui-fabric-react/src/components/Keytip/docs/KeytipOverview.md

 IKeytipTransitionSequence, which is a key with any amount of modifiers (Alt, Shift, etc).

-By default, the entry and exit sequence is 'Alt-Windows' (Meta).
+By default, the entry and exit sequence is 'Alt-Windows' (Meta) on Windows and 'Option-Control' on macOS.
 There is also a sequence to 'return' up a level of keytips while traversing.
 This is by default 'Esc'.

-Fabric components that have keytips enabled will have an optional 'keytipProps' prop which will handler registering, unregistering, and rendering the keytip.
+Fabric components that have keytips enabled have an optional 'keytipProps' prop which handles registering, unregistering, and rendering of the keytip.
 The keySequences of the Keytip should be the full sequence to get to that keytip.
 There is a 'buildKeytipConfigMap' helper which will build a map of ID -> IKeytipProps to assist in defining your keytips.